zhenquanma/pet-clinic/README.md

 # Pet Clinic

-This repo is build based on an online course called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/course/spring-framework-5-beginner-to-guru/).
+This repo is adapted from an online course called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/course/spring-framework-5-beginner-to-guru/).

 Contained in this repo is an opinionated version of the classic reference application - [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic).